How Does ChatGPT Work? A Plain-English Explanation

 How ChatGPT Generates a Response: Step by Step

-When you type a prompt into ChatGPT and press send, here is what happens:
+When you type a prompt into ChatGPT and press send, here's what happens:

-3. The model generates a response one token at a time.
+- The model generates a response one token at a time.
 The model produces output sequentially, generating one token at a time.
 At each step, it calculates a probability distribution over its entire vocabulary and selects the next token based on that distribution.
-This is why ChatGPT sometimes produces responses that sound confident and fluent but are factually wrong: the model is optimizing for what seems statistically likely to follow, not for what is true.
+This is why ChatGPT sometimes produces responses that sound confident and fluent but are factually wrong: the model is optimizing for what seems statistically likely to follow, not for what's true.

 What ChatGPT Knows and Does Not Know

 ChatGPT's knowledge comes entirely from its training data.
-It does not have opinions in the way a person does, does not have real-time access to the internet (unless a browsing tool is enabled), and does not know anything that happened after its training cutoff date.
-It has no memory of previous conversations unless you are using a version with memory features enabled.
+It doesn't have opinions in the way a person does, doesn't have real-time access to the internet (unless a browsing tool is enabled), and doesn't know anything that happened after its training cutoff date.
+It has no memory of previous conversations unless you're using a version with memory features enabled.

-Critically, ChatGPT does not know when it does not know something.
+Critically, ChatGPT doesn't know when it doesn't know something.
 It generates responses based on statistical patterns rather than verified facts, which means it can produce confident-sounding statements that are entirely incorrect.
-This limitation is particularly important for academic and professional use, where accuracy matters and cannot be assumed.
+This limitation is particularly important for academic and professional use, where accuracy matters and can't be assumed.

 RLHF: How ChatGPT Was Trained to Be Helpful

-Pre-training alone produces a model that can generate coherent text but is not reliably helpful or safe.
+Pre-training alone produces a model that can generate coherent text but isn't reliably helpful or safe.
 OpenAI used a technique called Reinforcement Learning from Human Feedback (RLHF) to fine-tune ChatGPT's behavior after pre-training.

 In RLHF, human trainers rated the quality of the model's responses, and those ratings were used to train a reward model that learned what kinds of responses humans preferred.
 The language model was then refined using this reward signal to generate responses that are more helpful, more accurate, and less likely to produce harmful content.
 This is why ChatGPT tends to be more conversational and useful than a raw language model and why it declines certain types of requests.